Graphic memory: the many lives of letters, from handwriting to digital fonts & back

 This in-person event and online conference has been organised in collaboration with the Frequencies Foundation, a non-profit organisation founded by artist Oscar Murillo and led by political scientist Clara Dublanc.

 From 24 July to 30 August 2021, over 40,000 canvases by more than 100,000 school children across the world will be brought together by Turner Prize-winning artist Oscar Murillo in a major installation marking the culmination of his eight-year project ‘Frequencies’.
-The project will be presented in its entirety for the first time by Artangel at Cardinal Pole Secondary School in Hackney, London.
+The project will be presented in its entirety for the first time by Artangel at Cardinal Pole Secondary School in Hackney, London, (where the IN-PERSON event will take place.)

 • • •